Crum Home Inspections

 Full Home Inspection

-Crum Home Inspections provides customers with professional review of the Homes systems, components, and condition.
-Perform a visible inspection of the property which includes the structure, roof, attic, plumbing, electrical, HVAC, and mechanical systems.
+Crum Home Inspections provides customers with a professional review of the systems, components, and condition of the home.
+A visible inspection of the property includes the structure, roof, attic, plumbing, electrical, HVAC, and mechanical systems.
+The inspection also includes going into the attic to assess insulation (including assessing R-value), proper ventilation, and moisture.

 11th Month Home Warranty Inspection